Additional Admission Requirements

 - Differential and Integral Calculus (6 credit hours)

 - Analytical, Physical, or Environmental Science with Lab (8 credit hours)

 - Construction Materials

 - Strength of Materials

 - Environmental Technology, Hydraulics, or Hydrology

 - Engineering Technology Computing Applications

 Course requirements correspond to the mode of admission for each student as outlined hereafter.

-- Transfer students holding an appropriate AAS degree: Transfer students with an appropriate Associate of Applied Science (AAS) degree as defined previously under Admission Requirements may begin the program in the Junior year with up to 64 transfer credit hours awarded.
-Prerequisites for students holding an AAS degree from a community or technical college are listed below.
+- Transfer students holding an AAS degree: transfer students with an acceptable associate degree as defined previously under admission requirements begin the program at the Junior year with up to 64 credit hours awarded.
+Prerequisites for students holding an acceptable associate degree from a community or technical college are listed below.

 - Transfer students not holding an associate degree: transfer students not holding an AAS degree must complete the remaining coursework for the four-year curriculum after transfer credit application.